What Makes a Brand Recognisable? (Research-Backed Insights)

 Characters or Mascots

-Romaniuk’s research shows that mascots scored the highest in terms of fame and uniqueness compared to other brand assets.
+Jenni Romaniuk’s research shows that mascots score the highest in fame and uniqueness when compared to other brand assets.

-They are especially useful in industries where they are not common.
-For example, Dolmio’s Mama and Papa stand out among pasta sauces, as most packaging only shows illustrations of ingredients.
+Mascots are particularly useful in industries where they’re rare.
+For example, Dolmio’s Mama and Papa stand out among pasta sauces, where most brands just use red and white packaging with illustrations of the ingredients.

 Stef from Let’s Talk Branding created a cool video about mascots.

-Key takeaway: If it suits your brand, consider creating a mascot.
-However, if mascots are already common in your industry, a brand spokesperson might be the better choice.
+Key takeaway: If it fits your brand, a mascot can be a great way to increase recognition and engagement.
+That said, if mascots are already widely used in your industry, a well-chosen spokesperson could be a better option.

 Romaniuk notes that fonts, like colours, are not perceived in isolation but rather in context.
 They generally have low cut-through but high uniqueness, meaning they become closely linked to the brand.